BunmiAnalyst25/DSA-SQL-Capstone-Project/README.md

     - Handling Missing Variables
     - Data cleaning and formating
 ### Data Modelling
-     - Connecting two tables together
+     - Connected two tables together
 ### Exploratory Data Analysis
      1. Which product category had the highest sales
      2. What are the Top 3 and Bottom 3 regions in terms of sales